oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

 # Add Pages to the Demo Projects application

-In this lab, you create an Interactive Grid, Smart Filters and Content Row Pages in the Demo Projects Application.
+In this lab, you will learn how to create different page types in the Demo Projects application, including Interactive Grid, Smart Filters, and Content Row pages.
+These pages allow users to search, filter, and manage project tasks and statuses.
+This hands-on experience will give you insight into how to effectively build and customize Oracle APEX applications to meet various business needs.

+## Objectives

+By the end of this lab, you will be able to:

+- Create an Interactive Grid to search and edit project tasks.

+- Implement Smart Filters to allow efficient filtering of project tasks.

+- Design a Content Row page to display task details with selection and action capabilities.

 Estimated Time: 20 minutes

-## Objectives

-In this lab, you will:

-- Create Pages to Search and Edit the Projects, Tasks and Project Task status in **Demo Projects** Application.

 ### Downloads